rob-smallshire/cartouche/docs/source/usage.rst

 converted into reStructuredText equivalents before being passed along to Sphinx for rendering.

-The special blocks currently recognised by Hieroglyph are ``Args:``, ``Returns:``, ``Return:``, ``Raises:``, ``Note:`` and ``Warning:``.
+The special blocks currently recognised by Cartouche are ``Args:``, ``Returns:``, ``Return:``, ``Raises:``, ``Note:`` and ``Warning:``.
 The order of the blocks is not significant, although most function docstrings will consist of a preamble following by  ``Args:``, ``Returns:`` and ``Raises:`` in